-Over the past fiscal year, the philosophy of how Scott County provides detention and supervision supervision services to the community has evolved.
+Over the past few years, the philosophy of how Scott County provides detention and supervision services to the community has evolved.
 For twenty-four years, from 1980 to 2014, Scott County provided detention and supervision services merely as a "building."
-However, with study after study being published which has shown that the incarceration of juveniles can, in fact, increase the likelihood of recidivism, the center needed to innovate and be more creative.
-Center management made the decision to utilize staff resources to develop and implement detention alternative programs as an alternative to secure detainment.
+However, with numerous studies published showing that the incarceration of juveniles can, in fact, increase the likelihood of recidivism, the center needed to innovate and be more creative.
+Center management made the decision to utilize staff resources to develop and implement community-based programs as an alternative to secure detainment.
 The two programs which were developed and implemented in the 2015 fiscal year were the "In-home detention" program, and the "Enhanced In-home detention" program.
 These programs will be discussed in more detail in section C of this report.
 As Scott County is able to now provide a continuum of detention and supervision services, we provide effective options for the juvenile court system to provide the least intrusive and restrictive service necessary.
 By doing this, we believe the youth will be more appropriately served and thus, more likely to succeed.